chihacknight/chihacknight.org/_posts/events/2019-01-22-racial-disparities-IL-traffic-stops.md

 During this presentation, Rachel Murphy (ACLU) will walk you through the history of the law that requires the traffic stops data collection.
 Mollie and Chris will then dive into the evolution of the project, touching on data analysis, data visualization design, and decisions made along the way on how to best communicate the results.

 [Rachel Murphy](https://www.linkedin.com/in/rachel-murphy-3a034079/) is a Staff Attorney with the ACLU-IL and was heavily involved in creating the latest ACLU-IL report on this traffic stops data - [Racism in the Rear View Mirror](https://www.aclu-il.org/sites/default/files/racism_in_the_rear_view_mirror_il_traffic_stops_2015-2017.pdf).
 [Chris Kucharczyk](https://www.linkedin.com/in/chris-kucharczyk-9783b937/) is a data scientist at IDEO.
 [Mollie Pettit](http://guacamollie.com/) ([@MollzMP](https://twitter.com/MollzMP)) is a data visualization / data science freelancer and organizer of the [Chicago Data Viz Community](https://www.meetup.com/Chicago-Data-Viz-Community/) group.

-Note: The Illinois Traffic and Pedestrian Stop Statistical Study Act is set to expire in July 2019.
-This session there will be a bill introduced to continue collection of this data (you can see a similar bill from last session (here)[https://www.aclu-il.org/en/legislation/sb-2369-continue-traffic-and-pedestrian-data-collection]).
-We urge you to support continuing data collection by [calling your representatives](https://www.elections.il.gov/DistrictLocator/DistrictOfficialSearchByAddress.aspx).

 ---